Master of Urban Planning and Master of Arts in Geography

 Dual Degree for Master of Arts in Geography and Master of Urban Planning

-Urban planning is a professional field that addresses the health, welfare, and sustainability of our cities, towns, regions, natural, and rural areas.
+Urban planning is a professional field that addresses the health, welfare, and sustainability of our cities, towns, and regions.
 Planners are problem-solvers.
 They deal with both short- and long-range planning projects at scales from small to large.
 Planners seek to enhance overall quality of life by addressing aspects of communities such as housing, land use, transportation, and responsible development that preserves the natural environment.
 The Master of Urban Planning is an accredited, professional degree that prepares students to excel in planning practice.
 It is the normal academic qualification for planning and planning-related positions.
 Graduates are prepared for careers in the public sector (local, state, national, international governments and agencies), private sector (consulting firms, development companies), and not-for profits (housing authorities, nonprofits) helping make communities better places.

 The Master of Arts in Geography program develops a concentration in preparation for a career or further study.
 The student takes courses in several areas of the discipline.
 Our faculty are integral to graduate studies and have expertise in Human and Cultural Studies with a particular emphasis on Place, Economic Geography, Health and Diaspora, Environmental Policy, Borders and Border Conflicts, and more.
 Learn more about our faculty on our website.